dbca-wa/park-passes/README.md

 ## Vue JS
 - also see README.md in frontend root

+The following assumes you have navigated to the `parkpasses/frontend/parkpasses` folder.

-Root of the Vue Js folder has package.json, which has the list of packages to be installed plus commands on to build the software and start the dev server.
+This folder has a package.json file which has the list of packages and rules for installing them plus commands on to build the software and start the dev server.

+If a package-lock.json exists, npm install will use those exact package versions when installing.
+It's very important to retain this file especially for legacy projects as installing updated packages may break the build.

 In the root folder, install packages with `npm install`.

+While in development you should use the dev server because it has live reloading which will speed up development time drastically.

+To run the dev server type `npm run serve`

+When you would like to test how the project will perform in production you need to run a build.

+Kill the dev server with ctrl-c and then,

-Then, run `npm run build` to build the software and move the output files to `parkpassesparkpassparkpasses
+Type: `npm run build` to build the software and move the output files to `parkpasses/static/parkpasses_vue`

-The build files are made available to the Django app by running `./collectstatic.sh`.
+The build files are made available to the Django app in production when `./manage.sh collectstatic` is run.

-If the `DEV_APP_BUILD_URL` is not set, the Django app will serve static Javascript from `staticfiles/parkpassesapp.js`, else the Vue app will be served from the url provided.
-Start the dev server with `npm run serve`.

 # Environment variables